lekejr/Investment-Preference-Analysis-Report/README.md

 - **Risk and Return** are balanced across other age groups, especially younger and older adults.

-##  Strategic Recommendations
+##  Recommendations

 1. **Develop Flexible Investment Products**
    To appeal to investors sensitive to locking periods, especially those aged 26–30.

 2. **Segment Product Messaging by Motivation**
-   Tailor marketing strategies to focus on tax benefits, returns, or diversification depending on the investor’s expected ROI.
+   Tailor marketing strategies to focus on tax benefits, returns or diversification depending on the investor’s expected ROI.

 3. **Re-engage Female Investors**
    Educate and incentivize investment in equities and mutual funds where engagement is currently low.